OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Introduction

 An additional challenge in agentic systems is determining which subset of tools to enable for a given domain.
 Although providing many tools can be beneficial, enabling them all may introduce noise or slow performance \citep{lumer2024toolshed, fore2024geckopt, paramanayakam2024less}.
 To address this, we propose a lightweight \emph{toolset optimization} algorithm that identifies a more useful subset of tools for each task based on validation performance, ultimately improving both accuracy and efficiency.

 While recent general agent frameworks also allow LLMs to use external tools autonomously, they often focus on high-level abstractions \citep{langchain}, limited observability of intermediate decisions \citep{gpt4oplugin}, or multi-agent collaboration features \citep{autogen}, with less emphasis on enhancing complex reasoning and \emph{quantitatively} benchmarking downstream task performance.
-In contrast, we systematically evaluate the entire agentic workflow of \model across diverse tasks, providing in-depth analyses of when and how tool-based reasoning succeeds or fails in complex reasoning scenarios.
+In contrast, we systematically evaluate the entire agentic workflow of \model across diverse tasks, including controlled comparisons in which competing frameworks share the same backbone, tool implementations, and reasoning budgets.
+This isolates architectural benefits from tool coverage and provides in-depth analyses of when and how tool-based reasoning succeeds or fails in complex reasoning scenarios.

-We conduct large-scale experiments across 16 diverse reasoning benchmarks, spanning general vision, mathematical, scientific, medical, and agentic domains.
-As summarized in Figure~\ref{fig:main_scores_bar_chart}, \model substantially outperforms other baselines, achieving an average accuracy gain of 9.3\% over zero-shot prompting by \gpt and 7.7\% over chain-of-thought (CoT) prompting, as well as up to 10.6\% improvement compared to existing agentic frameworks when given the same tools \citep{autogen, gpt4oplugin, langchain}.
-Detailed analyses show that \model effectively combines multi-step planning and specialized tool usage, with each dimension providing distinct improvements.
-For tasks requiring intricate calculations or specialized knowledge, we found tool usage is particularly beneficial; for tasks requiring reasoning decomposition, we found multi-step planning offers significant gains.
+We conduct large-scale experiments across 16 reasoning benchmarks spanning vision, mathematical, scientific, medical, and agentic domains.
+As shown in Figure~\ref{fig:main_scores_bar_chart}, \model substantially outperforms baselines, with an average accuracy gain of 9.3\% over zero-shot prompting by \gpt and 7.7\% over chain-of-thought (CoT), as well as up to 10.6\% improvement over existing agentic frameworks with the same tools \citep{autogen, gpt4oplugin, langchain}.
+Analyses show that \model effectively combines multi-step planning and specialized tool usage, with each providing distinct improvements.
+Tool usage is particularly valuable for intricate calculations or specialized knowledge, while multi-step planning offers significant gains for reasoning decomposition.

-Furthermore, our ablation studies offer insights into \model's performance under different conditions.
-Overall, the average accuracy tends to improve as the maximum number of steps increases.
-Without any toolset optimization, simply enabling all tools in the toolset yields 57.4\% accuracy, which still surpasses the setup with only the base tool by 3.5\%, suggesting a degree of generalization as the toolset expands.
-Learning the optimal toolset for specific tasks raises the overall performance to 58.9\%, indicating the benefit of further optimization.
-Additionally, when using a weaker LLM (\gptmini) as the base engine, \model maintains a strong average gain of 7.1\% across 16 tasks.